forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > * Possibly only security/military rights could be Russian while some/all of the economic rights such as farming or natural resources are governed by Ukraine. <!-- Russia has enough other (and better) gas fields.-->
 > * Taking into account the opinion of the people of the Crimea is considered nice.

 >> According to public statements and a couple of personal discussions (not representative) Russians tend to be more emotional on the Crimea than Ukrainians.
-A deal (involving economic topics, territorial and security rights) could have some acceptance in both governments and populations.
+A deal (involving economic topics, territorial and security rights) could have acceptance in both governments and populations.

 ###### Exchanging Territory
 > Another option would be to exchange territory e.g. trading some territory some Russian territory along the Russian-Ukrainian border (or some other territory) to Crimea <!-- another territory to consider is Kaliningrad Oblast, in some aspects the significance of Kaliningrad for Russia seems similar as the one of Crimea for Ukraine.
 Mainly put here as an example how difficult it can be to hand over territory.  -->. // Unlikely to happen.
 Giving up territory is likely not easy - even for Russia.
 Also Ukraine possibly prefers Crimea compared to other territory.